att/rcloud.social/doc/2.1/guidoc/doc.md

 ![Header Bar: Advanced Menu](img/header_advanced_menu.png)

 -   **Open in GitHub**: Internally, notebooks are stored as GitHub "gists."
 Depending on your installation, you can view your notebook gist within GitHub directly.
-Some installations, however, will use the [RCloud Gist Service](https://github.com/att/rcloud-gist-services), in which case the menu item will be disabled.
-Regardless, RCloud stores every revision of your notebooks, so you can retrieve them later, if necessary.
+This entry is grayed out for installations using the [RCloud Gist Service](https://github.com/att/rcloud-gist-services) because it isn't implemented yet.
 -   **Merge Notebook**: \[TBD\]
 -   **Load Notebook by ID**: Replace the current notebook with another via URL or gist ID.
 -   **Pull and Replace Notebook**: Opens a dialog box where you can tell RCloud to copy the contents of an existing notebook (within the same RCloud instance) via URL, file, or ID and replace the contents of the current notebook.